 The long upstream packet structure, where a logical subchannel is completely filled before moving to the next subchannel, is used to maximize the allowed power per subcarrier for a given CPE EIRP limit, i.e., this horizontal laying reduces the EIRP required by the CPE for its upstream burst by minimizing the number of subchannels needed.
 In the upstream, the shorter burst alternative shown in Figure 13 is used to reduce latency by allowing advance of the US burst in the US subframe to give the base station time to react before the start of the next frame, at the cost of reduced transmit power and efficiency (e.g., video game near real-time versus transmission efficiency).

-The MAC data elements that are contained in upstream bursts shall be mapped to the US subframe in
+If the relay upstream subframe is appeared in the upstream subframe, the relay upstream subframe may be appeared followed by the upstream subframe in the MAC frame.
+The MAC data elements that are contained in relay upstream bursts shall be mapped to the relay US subframe in the same order of US subframe mapping.

 The format of the FCH MAC burst is described in 7.5.2.
-The FCH is modulated using the data mode selected (e.g., Mode 4 or 5, see Table 202) in the SCH.
+The FCH is modulated using the data mode selected (e.g., Mode 4 or 5, see Table 202).
 Binary convolutional coding (BCC, 9.7.2.1) shall also be applied to the FCH burst.
-The FCH specifies the burst profile and the length of either the DS-MAP, if transmitted, or the US-MAP.
-If neither, the DS-MAP nor the US-MAP is transmitted, the value shall be set to zero.
+The FCH specifies the burst profile and the length of either the DS-MAP, the Relay DS-MAP, if transmitted, the US-MAP, or the Relay US-MAP.
+If neither, the DS-MAP, the Relay DS-MAP, the US-MAP, nor the Relay US-MAP is transmitted, the value shall be set to zero.
 The DS-MAP message, if transmitted, shall be the first MAC PDU in the burst following the FCH.
 A US-MAP message, if transmitted, shall immediately follow either the DS-MAP message, if transmitted, or the FCH.
-If DCD and UCD messages are transmitted in the frame, they shall immediately follow the DS-MAP and US-MAP messages.
+The Relay DS-MAP message, if transmitted, shall be immediately follow either the DS-MAP message or the FCH.
+The Relay US-MAP message, if transmitted shall be immediately follow either the Relay DS-MAP message, if transmitted, or the Relay US-MAP message.
+The Relay DS-MAP shall not be appeared without the being DS-MAP and the Relay US-MAP shall not be appeared without being the US-MAP.
+If DCD UCD, Realy DCD and Relay UCD messages are transmitted in the frame, they shall immediately follow the DS-MAP, US-MAP, Relay DS-MAP and Relay US-MAP messages.
 The symbols containing these broadcast MAC control messages shall be modulated using data mode 5 as described in Table 202 with the mandatory BCC mode (see 9.7.2.1).

 In the upstream direction, if a CPE does not have any data to transmit in its US allocation, it shall transmit an US PHY burst containing a generic MAC header (see 7.6.1.1) with its basic FID, together with a Bandwidth Request subheader (see 7.6.1.2.1).
 This would allow the BS to reclaim this CPE’s allocation in the following frames and use the resource for some other purpose.

-In the upstream direction, if a CPE does not have any data to transmit in its US allocation, it shall transmit an US PHY burst containing a generic MAC header (see 7.6.1.1) with its basic FID, together with a Bandwidth Request subheader (see 7.6.1.2.1).
-This would allow the BS to reclaim this CPE’s allocation in the following frames and use the resource for some other purpose.
+In the upstream direction, if a CPE does not have any data to transmit in its relay US allocation, it shall transmit an US PHY burst containing a generic MAC header (see 7.6.1.1) with its basic FID, together with a Bandwidth Request subheader (see 7.6.1.2.1).
+This would allow the MR-BS to reclaim this CPE’s allocation in the following frames and use the resource for some other purpose.